Dear President E.D. Mnangagwa,

-We, therefore, call upon your government to guarantee the full alignment of electoral laws with the constitution and to further guarantee a practice and policy shift that guarantees accountability, credibility, integrity and transparency to ensure a free and fair electoral environment looking at 2023 harmonised elections.
+We therefore call upon your government to guarantee the full alignment of electoral laws with the constitution, and to further guarantee a practice and policy shift that guarantees accountability, credibility, integrity and transparency to ensure a free and fair electoral environment looking at the 2023 harmonised elections.

 - Institutional reform of ZEC looking at the institutional and personnel levels as well as in organisational practices.

 - Reform of the legal framework for elections looking at the Electoral Act, all electoral regulations and procedures focusing on constitutionality and international best practice.

 - Reform of the conduct of the state media in electoral processes

 - Reform of the conduct of traditional leaders in political processes

 - Reform of the role of the military in civilian affairs